Chow-Witt rings of classifying spaces for symplectic and special linear groups: Relations between characteristic classes

 By induction, these classes are trivial for odd $i$, and for even $i$ we get the desired formula. \end{proof}

-\begin{remark} The above formula shows that the the odd Pontryagin classes are non-$I(F)$-torsion in the Chow--Witt ring since they are non-torsion in the Chow ring.
+\begin{remark} The above formula shows that the odd Pontryagin classes are non-$I(F)$-torsion in the Chow--Witt ring since they are non-torsion in the Chow ring.
 However, in $\mathbf{I}$-cohomology, the above formula reduces exactly to the one in \cite{brown}.
-Proposition~\ref{prop:ponttor} will show that the odd Pontryagin classes are indeed torsion in the $\mathbf{I}$-cohomology.
+Proposition~\ref{prop:ponttor} will show that the odd Pontryagin classes are indeed torsion in the $\mathbf{I}$-cohomology (which is a consequence of the same result for the Euler class, cf. Proposition~\ref{prop:eulerrel}).
 So in some sense, only the even $p_i$ contribute new information, the odd $p_i$ are completely determined by the Chern and Bockstein classes. \end{remark}

-We now discuss some version of splitting principle, which will be used to deduce independence of Pontryagin classes for ${\op{B}}\op{SL}_n$.
+We now discuss some version of the splitting principle, which will be used to deduce independence of Pontryagin classes for ${\op{B}}\op{SL}_n$.
 For this, we have the following square similar to the one discussed before:

 Here the top horizontal morphism is induced from the standard embedding $\op{Sp}_{2n}\hookrightarrow\op{SL}_{2n}$, and the left vertical morphism is, as before, given by the conjugation on the second factor.
-We claim that the diagram is commutative.
-Essentially, the upper-right composition maps a symplectic bundle to the symplectification of its underlying vector bundle.
-The symplectification is the Whitney sum of a vector bundle with its conjugate.
-Note that a bundle is symplectic if and only if it is isomorphic to its conjugate, but the conjugation for symplectic bundles changes the orientation.
-In particular, we can view the symplectification of a symplectic bundle as the tensor product of the symplectic bundle with a hyperbolic plane.
-Hence the square is commutative.
+The diagram is commutative because the corresponding square of algebraic groups is commutative.

 \begin{proposition} The restriction of the projection $\widetilde{\op{CH}}^\bullet({\op{B}}\op{SL}_{2n})\to \widetilde{\op{CH}}^\bullet({\op{B}}\op{Sp}_{2n})$ to the $\op{GW}(F)$-subalgebra of $\widetilde{\op{CH}}^\bullet({\op{B}}\op{SL}_{2n})$ which is generated by the Pontryagin classes $\op{p}_{2},\dots,\op{p}_{2n-2}$ and the Euler class $\op{e}_{2n}$ is injective. \end{proposition}